 Conclusion

-As it made its way from Hermes UK to the UK’s most hated delivery company, Evri’s story implies that in the delivery industry customer service is more than just a slogan.
+Evri went from Hermes UK to being the UK’s least liked delivery service.
+This shows that customer service is important in delivery.
 The company’s rebranding brought hope, but it did not get to the root of its bad reputation.
 Despite large investments to improve its service, Evri’s customers still complain frequently.
-This company’s sad fate could be a warning to others in the delivery market: if you don’t really take customer dissatisfaction seriously and improve service quality, changing your name means nothing.
-John did not achieve everything that he had set out to do, so at the very least this is one lesson for other companies in the industry.
+This company’s fate is a warning for others in delivery.
+If you ignore customer dissatisfaction, no name change can save you.
+John didn’t accomplish all his goals.
+This serves as a lesson for other companies in the industry.

 In conclusion, the experience of Evri reminds people the all-important element of satisfaction.
-It further emphasizes the need for companies to know how their customers feel and remain alert to any change in those feelings.
-Evri will have to wait and see whether it can turn its fortunes around or remain as for now the UK’s most despised delivery company
+It highlights how important it is for companies to understand their customers’ feelings.
+They should also stay alert to any changes in those feelings.
+Evri must wait to see if it can improve its image or stay the UK’s most disliked delivery company.